What are the dates for Summer Venture Program?

 - Have a viable business concept that has potential to make significant progress during a 10 week summer intensive.

 - Able to commit full time effort to their venture and the SVP Community during the 10 weeks.
-Participants must be present for all core work hours: Monday-Thursday, 12:30-4:30 p.m. at the SVP Boston location.
+Participants must be present for all core work hours: Monday-Thursday, 12:30-4:30 p.m. at the SVP Wellesley and Boston locations.

 - Able to attend all weekly meetings (team updates, lunch and learn, Hot Seat, advisor meetings, and other sessions).